list_utilities

 matches

-if the other iterable is the same length
+The matches method returns true if the other iterable is the same length

 as the calling iterable and contains all of the same elements.

-has an optional parameter, ordered
+matches has an optional parameter, ordered, which if true, requires the

-elements of each iterable to be in the same order to satisfy matches
+elements of each iterable to be in the same order to satisfy matches.

 final numbersA = <int>{1, 2, 3, 4, 5};